Trump's agreement with nuclear-armed Kim contains no new promises

 As recently as April, North and South Korea pledged to work toward the "common goal" of "complete denuclearization" and "a nuclear-free Korean Peninsula."

-And in 1994, the U.S. and North Korea signed something called the "Agreed Framework," which said Pyongyang would "consistently take steps to implement" a denuclearization pact from two years earlier.
+And in 1994, the U.S. and North Korea signed an "Agreed Framework," which said Pyongyang would "consistently take steps to implement" a denuclearization pact from two years earlier.

 "The declaration amounts to pretty much nothing — it's an empty commitment," Andrei Lankov, a professor at Kookmin University in Seoul, told NBC News.

-Lankov believes Trump had achieved an accomplishment by bringing Kim to the negotiating table, but squandered the opportunity by letting the despot give nothing away while gaining a plethora of photo opportunities and good PR.
+Lankov said he believed Trump had achieved an accomplishment by bringing Kim to the negotiating table, but squandered the opportunity by letting the despot give nothing away while gaining a plethora of photo opportunities and good PR.

 "The Americans had the opportunity to force the North Koreans to make significant concessions, but they didn't use the advantage they had," said Lankov, who is also director of the NK News website.